lucatume/wp-browser/README.md

 A WordPress specific set of extensions for Codeception (PHP 5.6 compatibility branch).

-> **Please note this is a branch dedicated to supporting PHP version 5.6; to use the latest version of wp-browser and Codeception run the tests on PHP 7.0+**
+> **Please note this is a branch dedicated to supporting PHP version 5.6; to use the latest version of wp-browser and Codeception run the tests on PHP 7.0+ and require `lucatume/wp-browser:~2.0` in your `composer.json` file.**

 ![Travis CI master branch build status](https://travis-ci.org/lucatume/wp-browser.svg?branch=master)